-It was a freak occurrence that led to my coming to Quincy.
 By chance Gary Schmedding, the Operations Director of WTAD, was in Kansas City and heard me on the air and out of the blue offered me the position.
 That offer only came after Mel and El Tappe decided they didn’t want to continue to do play by play at WTAD which opened up a spot for me.

 So was it destiny that I came here or not?
 I think so.
-I say that because one week after I arrived in Quincy I was introduced to Sherrill Hanks, the Quincy College head coach of the team I would be doing play-by-play for in a few months.
-The minute a saw him and heard his distinctive voice I remembered seeing him on Kansas City television months earlier during the Hawk's NAIA Basketball Tournament visit.
+I say that because one week after I arrived in Quincy I was introduced to Sherrill Hanks, the Quincy College head basketball coach of the team I would be doing play-by-play for in a few months.
+The minute a saw him and heard his distinctive voice, I remembered seeing him on Kansas City television months earlier during the Hawk's N.A.I.A.
+Basketball Tournament visit.
 Little did I know then that we would eventually work together.

-A side light to that story is the interviewer on KCMO-TV was sportscaster Jack Harry.
+A side light to that story is the interviewer on KCMO-TV was sportscaster Jack Harry (aka...Jack Hollembeak).
 I found out from Coach Hanks that Harry was from Quincy as well which explains why Coach Hanks was there in the first place.

 Another reason to think Quincy was my destiny was after I met Gene Hutter in Quincy.
 We were introduced to each other and after he found out I was coming here from the Kansas City area he told me his son Jeffrey worked at WDAF-TV in Kansas City.
-Some 8 years earlier (1970) it was Jeffrey Hutter who, between Arrowhead and Royals Stadiums, interviewed me as a sports fan for what I thought about the new Truman Sports Complex.
+Some 8 years earlier (1970) it was Jeffrey Hutter who, between Arrowhead and Royals Stadiums, interviewed me as a sports fan for what I thought about the then new Truman Sports Complex.
 What are the odds of that happening?

-The bottom line is, destiny or not, I know I chose the right Quincy 40 years ago today.
+The bottom line is, destiny or not, I know I chose the right Quincy 41 years ago today.
 My how time flies.